GSA/idmanagement.gov/_implement/yubikey-guide.md

 <!-- Start of Section 1 -->
 ## Executive Summary

-This document details the implementation and usage of YubiKey, a durable and portable external security device, by federal employees and contractors to enhance the security of federal systems through FIDO2 compliant multi-factor authentication (MFA).
+This guide details the implementation and usage of YubiKey, a durable and portable external security device, by federal employees and contractors to enhance the security of federal systems through FIDO2 compliant multi-factor authentication (MFA).
 It highlights the benefits of YubiKey, emphasizing its resistance to phishing attacks and broad compatibility with